iiimabbie/ST-PromptFolding/README.md

-# Collapsible Prompt for SillyTavern
+# Prompt Folding for SillyTavern

-An extension for SillyTavern that makes long prompts or text blocks collapsible, improving readability in the chat interface.
+An extension that groups prompts in the Prompt Manager into collapsible sections using simple header markers.
+Keeps your prompt list tidy and easier to navigate.

 ## Features

-*   Adds a button to collapse or expand long text blocks within the UI.
-*   Simple and lightweight with no external dependencies.
-*   Basic styling is provided in `collapsible-prompt.css`.
+- Group prompts by adding a header marker at the beginning of a prompt name (e.g., `=Title`, `--- Utilities`).
+- Each header becomes a collapsible section; items below it are grouped inside.
+- Expand/Collapse all groups with one click.
+- Enable/Disable grouping instantly.
+- Customizable header markers and case sensitivity (persisted in localStorage).
+- Lightweight and dependency-free.
+Styles provided by `collapsible-prompt.css`.

+## Usage

+- Create a prompt with a name that starts with one of your header markers.
+  - Example: `= Tools` will create a group named `Tools`.
+  - All following prompts until the next header belong to that group.
+- Click the buttons in the Prompt Manager header to Expand All, Collapse All, open Settings, or toggle grouping.
+- Open Settings to configure header markers (one per line) and whether matching is case-sensitive.

-## Installation Guide
+## Installation

 1. Copy the repository URL: `https://github.com/iiimabbie/ST-PromptFolding`
-2. In the SillyTavern UI, navigate to the **Extensions** tab.
+2. In SillyTavern, open the **Extensions** tab.
-3. Click the **Install Extension** button located in the top-right corner.
+3. Click **Install Extension** (top-right).
-4. In the dialog box that appears, paste the repository URL into the first input field.
+4. Paste the repository URL into the first input field.
 5. Click either **Install for all users** or **Install just for me**.
-6. After the installation is complete, go to the **Manage Extensions** section.
+6. After installation, go to **Manage Extensions**.
-7. Scroll down to find **Prompt Folding** and ensure the checkbox next to it is enabled.
+7. Find **Prompt Folding** and ensure it is enabled.

 ## License